 First, keep your server up to date.
 Or, use an FTP service that is reliable and has engineering staff who monitor and update their servers as needed.

-This way you can count on a server kept in optimal condition without needing to find the time, money and I.T. staff to cover maintenance responsibilities.
+With server hosting, you can count on a server kept in optimal condition without needing to find the time, money, and I.T. staff to cover maintenance responsibilities.

-An up to date server with the proper configuration means there are no known vulnerabilities when connecting and transferring files.
+An up-to-date server with the proper configuration means there are no known vulnerabilities when connecting and transferring files.
 Being proactive regarding server maintenance prevents issues such as security breaches, failures, and service outages.
+Port 21 connections will carry even less worry if the hardware is secure.

 Packet Sniffers and Robot Scanners